 Choose one (Note: This isn’t a interactive quiz, but you can pick one in your head.
 Or touch your screen if it makes you feel better...even though it won’t do anything except leave a smudge.)

-- If I were to drop dead tomorrow, my family, while very sad, would continue on without much of a problem because I’m completely organized.
+- If something were to happen to me tomorrow, my family, while very sad, would continue on without much of a problem because I’m completely organized.

-- If I were to drop dead tomorrow, my family, while very sad, would be completely screwed.
+- If something were to happen to me tomorrow, my family, while very sad, would be completely screwed.

 Things you need to do to move from screwed to super organized: